OpenSiege/OpenSiege/README.md

 ```

 #### OpenSiege Command Line Params
-When launching OpenSiege will attempt to resolve your bits path automatically.
-If it cannot be resolved use the ```bits``` command line to pass the directory.
+When launching OpenSiege will attempt to resolve your ```ds-install-path``` path automatically.
+If it cannot be resolved use the ```ds-install-path``` command line to pass the directory.
 This only needs to be done once as that path is written to the user config file.

 If you **do not** pass a state to OpenSiege you will get a purple viewport with an outline for the console by default.
 It's recommended to pass ```--state "RegionTestState"```for a complete map load of ```town_center```.